AMingDrift/mcp-shipit/README.md

 - The upload directory must exist and be accessible
 - When downloading, files with the same name will be overwritten, and the original directory will be backed up as `_bak`
 - Proxy can be configured when network is slow
 - Only tested with VS Code Copilot, Tongyi Lingma, and Trae AI programming tools.
-Other tools like Claude Desktop, Cursor, and Continue can be tried by users
+Other tools like Claude Desktop and Cursor can be tried by users
-- Must be used via Agent/Build with MCP to create automated workflows
+- Must be used via Agent/Builder with MCP to create automated workflows

 ## License